markekraus/PSRAW/docs/Module/Resolve-RedditDataObject.md

 ```

 ## DESCRIPTION
-This function is used by return the appropriate `RedditDataObject` (i.e. `RedditComment`) from various objects.
+This function is used to return the appropriate `RedditDataObject` (i.e. `RedditComment`) from various objects.
 This is used to raise a `RedditDataObject` up from the `RedditThing` meta-class that Reddit uses to encapsulate all objects such as comments, links, subreddits, lists, and mores.
 It is made public due to implementation limitations, but is not intended for public consumption.
 Do not call this function directly.

 ## EXAMPLES